Fuel Cells vs Fuel Tanks: The Similarities and Differences

 What is a fuel tank on a car?

-These tanks then supply this fuel via a fuel pump to the engine to allow the engine to be able to run.
+These tanks then supply this fuel to the engine via a fuel pump to allow the engine to run.
+Fuel tanks, in general, are custom-made for each vehicle that a manufacturer makes.

-This not only allows for more fuel to be added to the vehicle but can also distribute the weight of the gas throughout the vehicle better.
+There can be plenty of odd shapes that allow the tank to wrap or mold around other components in the vehicle.
+This not only allows for more fuel to be added to the car but can also distribute the weight of the gas throughout the vehicle better.

 What is a fuel cell?

 While this may sound counterintuitive, the fuel cell is beefed up with thicker metal and has many other safety features to keep it from leaking fluid or being punctured.
+This makes a fuel cell perfect for those who go racing on the weekends or are professional drivers!

 Why would you want a fuel tank over a fuel cell?